Erastuskanyatta/working-with-the-database/index.md

 sudo chmod 755 [package name]

-The  xampp version may differ.
+The  Xampp version may differ.
 In my case I have then following;
 ```bash
 $ sudo chmod 755 xampp-linux-x64-7.4.10-0-installer.run
 ```
-Just navigate to where your package is and  copy and paste the file name like the one we have above and this will make your work easier.
+Just navigate to  your package and  copy and paste the file name like the one we have above and this will make your work easier.

-3. When you enter the above command you will not see anything from the terminal that you have performed that step successfully.However,we need to verify that we have executed the permission with the command below:
+3. When you enter the above command you will not see anything from the terminal that you have performed that step successfully.
+However, we need to verify that we have executed the permission with the command below:
 ```bash
 $  ls -l xampp-linux-x64-7.4.10-0-installer.run
 ```
-Here, this is the output that you will get
+Here, this is the output you will get.
 ```bash
 -rwxrwxrwx 1 [username] [username] 157293721 Sep 12 22:23 xampp-linux-x64-7.4.10-0-installer.run
 ```
 The username above is the user who can execute the file.
 ### .
 Launch  Setup Wizard
-1. Its  now time to run the installer and launch the setup wizard.To do  that use the following command:
+1. Its  now time to run the installer and launch the setup wizard.
+To do this , use the following command:
 ```bash
 $ sudo ./xampp-linux-x64-7.4.10-0-installer.run
 ```